NCKU-2025-ORA-TeamC/Deep-Reinforcement-Learning-for-PM-of-Repairable-Machines-in-a-Flow-Line-System-Simulation-Study-/README.md

-# Deep Reinforcement Learning for Preventive Maintenance of Repairable Machines in a Flow Line System - A Simulation Study
+# Deep Reinforcement Learning for Preventive Maintenance in Flow-Line Manufacturing Systems with scenario comparison
 Final report of Operations Research Applications, Dec 2025 @ NCKU Institute of Manufacturing Information and Systems

 <div align="center">